Layered gelato cake.

 • Fitzroy

-The cult Melbourne gelato brand is bringing back its smash-hit 'Pandoro Christmas Cake' this year and it's the ultimate table centrepiece.
-Featuring layers of chocolate, cherry cream and redcurrant gelato encased in Italian pandoro sponge, the cake is finished with a raspberry chocolate spray and topped with a handmade edible bauble you can hang onto your Chrissie tree.
-It's retailing for $120 and is available for purchase both online and in-store at the Carlton, Fitzroy and Windsor locations.
-For more info, see the website.
+The Melbourne faves with a cult following are bringing back the smash-hit pandoro gelato cake this Christmas – and it's the ultimate table centrepiece.
+Featuring layers of chocolate, cherry cream and redcurrant gelato encased in Italian pandoro sponge, the cake is finished with a raspberry chocolate spray and topped with a handmade edible bauble that you can hang onto your Chrissie tree.

 Advertising